kimberlyamaya/README-Generator/README.md

   GitHub: [https://github.com/kimberlyamaya](https://github.com/kimberlyamaya)

   ### FAQ
-  Q: Is the Inquirer Package required
+  Q: Is the inquirer package used?
   A: Yes

   ## License